 Citrix ITM’s flexible policy engine means that you can take advantage of all of the Citrix experience monitoring and craft your decision making to suit your business requirements as you get started with Streamroot and Citrix.

-How to set up Citrix ITM as a Compass CDN score provider
+How to set up Citrix ITM as a Orchestrator CDN score provider

 In order to use Citrix ITM as your initial CDN score provider, you’ll need your Citrix CustomerID and AppID.